themiya-kaluarachchi/TeaCafe/README.md

 ## 📚 Learning Goals

 This project was built for practice and learning purposes.
-Through this app, I practiced:
+Through this app, we practiced:

 - Building desktop GUIs with Windows Forms
 - Connecting C# to a SQL Server database